your/icalendar/README.md

     end
     event.summary.ical_params #=> {'altrep' => 'http://my.language.net', 'language' => 'SPANISH'}

-#### Support for Dates or DateTimes

-Sometimes we don't care if an event's start or end are `Date` or `DateTime` objects.
-For this, we can use `DateOrDateTime.new(value).call`

-    event = cal.event do |e|
-      e.dtstart = Icalendar::Values::DateOrDateTime.new('20140924').call
-      e.dtend   = Icalendar::Values::DateOrDateTime.new('20140924').call
-      e.summary = 'This is an all-day event, because DateOrDateTime will return Dates' end

 #### We can output the calendar as a string ####

     cal_string = cal.to_ical